don-math/random-walk-conditional-probability/README.md

 My Physics PhD friend mentioned this question to me as his interview question at Renaissance (a top quantitative trading company).
 I was interested by it and came up with the following trick.
 Since I never see others using this trick, I feel I have the responsibility to share it on GitHub so that it could also benefit others.

-The same technique can be adapted with solve many other time-series conditional probability questions.
+The same technique can be adapted to solve many other time-series conditional probability questions.
 The general steps are:

 - Create a large number of independent simulations.
 - Within each simulation, mark the first time step (and afterward) that the condition #1 is satisfied as 'True'.
 We get a vector A of 'True's and 'False's.